 Pennsylvania Sea Grant request for research proposals period is now open!

 Pennsylvania researchers are invited to submit pre-proposals which focus on Pennsylvania’s coasts and watersheds within the Lake Erie watershed, and Susquehanna and Delaware River Basins.
-Projects should be relevant to Pennsylvania Sea Grant’s Strategic Plan and reflect the objectives of these focus areas (1) healthy coastal ecosystems, and (2) resilient communities and economies.
+Projects should be relevant to Pennsylvania Sea Grant’s Strategic Plan and reflect the goals in the focus areas of healthy coastal ecosystems, resilient communities and economies, sustainable fisheries and aquaculture, and environmental literacy and workforce development s.
 Details about these focus areas are included in the RFP.

 Projects within Pennsylvania but outside of the Lake Erie watershed, or Susquehanna and Delaware River Basins may be considered if applicable to these watersheds.
 Principal investigators should focus on outcomes that can be achieved in a 24-month period.
 Proposals must include a clear outreach plan for disseminating information to appropriate audiences.

-Pennsylvania Sea Grant anticipates funding five to seven projects at approximately $60,000 per year.
-A 50-percent non-federal match is required (one non-federal dollar for every two federal dollars requested).
-Funding requests for one-year projects may not exceed $60,000 and requests for two-year projects may not exceed $120,000.
+We anticipate funding five to seven grants at approximately $50,000 per year per grant (not including indirect costs).
+A minimum 50-percent non-federal match is required ($1 non-federal match for every $2 federal dollars requested), including on indirect costs.
+Funding requests for one-year projects may not exceed $50,000 and requests for two-year projects may not exceed $100,000 (not including indirect costs).
 Funding is contingent upon NOAA approval and congressional appropriation of funds.
 Faculty members and researchers from any Pennsylvania college or university, state agency, and other Pennsylvania not-for-profit research organizations are eligible.
 Pennsylvania Sea Grant funding support is offered on an open, competitive basis.

 Eligibility and Proposal Process

-To be eligible, principal investigators (PIs) must be affiliated with a Pennsylvania academic institution, research laboratory, or other institution with a research or science-based mission including non-profit organizations and state agencies.
-Co-Principal Investigators (Co-PIs) may be from institutions outside of Pennsylvania.
+To be eligible, principal investigators (PIs) must be affiliated with an academic institution, research laboratory, or other institution with a research or science-based mission in Pennsylvania, including non-profit organizations and state agencies.
+Co-Principal Investigators (Co-PIs) on projects can be from institutions outside of Pennsylvania.
+NOTE: Only one preliminary proposal per lead Principal Investigator may be submitted but may be listed as a Co-PI on as many preproposals as they desire.
+Direct salary support for individuals from federal agencies, Tribal, and for-profit and foreign organizations is not allowed; however, non-federal contributions can be counted as matching or in-kind support for the project.
 Collaborative projects involving investigators or research teams from different institutions are encouraged.

 The Pennsylvania Sea Grant College Program encourages participation from the broad science and social science research community within Pennsylvania and invites participation by investigators new to the Pennsylvania Sea Grant RFP process.
 Pennsylvania Sea Grant particularly encourages submissions that support students (graduate or undergraduate), post-doctoral researchers, and/or early career scientists.